I have published a new book that is entitled

 His father led him swiftly away from the protesters.
 "God, I thought all that was over." he muttered uneasily.
-A few hundred yards down the road they came to a dome-shaped structure neatly embedded into a street corner like an eyeball in its socket.
+A few hundred yards down the road they came to a steep dome-shaped structure neatly embedded into a street corner like an eyeball in its socket.
 It had a signboard above its entrance that said LONDON PLANETARIUM.
 "A show is about to start." said his mother.
 "Come on in, kids."
 They bought tickets and entered the softly-lit auditorium.
 The place resembled a cinema except the seats were arranged in a circle around the centre.
 The space in the middle of the dome, right under its apex, was taken up by a strange machine that looked like a robot or a spacecraft mounted on a stand.
 When he sat in a seat Brendan was surprised at how far back it was reclined.
-It was more like a bed than a seat.
+It was more like a dentist's chair than a cinema seat.
 The room darkened and the done above their heads lit up.
 The device in the centre was a projector and it beamed a realistic image onto the curved ceiling.
 "Welcome to the

 Planetarium..." said a deep

 masculine voice through a loudspeaker.
 The voice gave a running commentary as

 the concave screen displayed very vivid images of the night's sky.
 Planets came